apyle/CleaningDataProject/README.md

 x86_64-apple-darwin10.8.0 (64-bit) platform.
 In addition, the following packages were installed when running the script:

-* data.table - Extension of data.frame
+* data.table (version 1.9.2) - Extension of data.frame
-* datasets - The R Datasets Package
-* graphics - The R Graphics Package
+* dplyr (version 0.4.1) - A Grammar of Data Manipulation
-* grDevices - The R Graphics Devices and Support for Colours and Fonts
+* plyr (version 1.8.1) - Tools for splitting, applying and combining data
-* methods - Formal Methods and Classes
-* RCurl - General network (HTTP/FTP/...) client interface for R
-* stats - The R Stats Package
-* utils - The R Utils Package

 ###Author:
 apyle@github.com

 ###Acknowlegements:
-The data set used in the project is from
+The data set used in the project is from:

 Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
-Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
+*Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine*.
 International Workshop of Ambient Assisted Living (IWAAL 2012).
 Vitoria-Gasteiz, Spain.
 Dec 2012